Rental investment in Nice : High yield real estate

 Rental yield in Nice: what profitability to expect and for what price?

 There are different investor profiles in Nice, in the Alpes-Maritimes.
-Those who operate in Nice will have the choice between the yield criterion or the patrimonial criterion when choosing the district where to invest.
-The private sector of the old real estate is then the most interesting sector.
-The prices for each type of property (studio, flat and house) remain more affordable than those of new property.
+Those who operate in Nice will have the choice between the yield criterion or the heritage criterion when choosing the district in which to invest.
+The private park of old real estate is then the most interesting sector.
+The prices for each type of property (studio, apartment and house) remain more affordable compared to those of new real estate.
+Indeed, the average price of the old m2 in Nice is 5,486 €/m2 compared to 6,515 €/m2 for a purchase in new.

-Depending on the objective of the property purchase, the area in which to invest in Nice can vary significantly.
-If you want to build up your assets, areas such as Vieux-Nice, the Port, the Carré d'Or, Mont-Boron and the Musiciens are suitable for your needs.
-The Cimiez district, also known as the "little Neuilly of Nice", is also an interesting choice.
-In addition to these locations, there are Corniche fleurie and Fabron in Nice Ouest.
+Depending on the objective of the real estate purchase, the area where to invest in Nice can vary significantly.
+If you want to build up assets, districts such as Vieux-Nice, the Port, the Carré d'Or, Mont-Boron and Les Musiciens are suited to your needs.
+The Cimiez district, also called the "little Neuilly of Nice" is also an interesting choice.
+In addition to these places, there is Corniche fleurie and Fabron in Nice Ouest.
 The profitability is estimated at between 3% and 5%.
-Property prices vary on average from €6,000 to €10,000 per square metre.

 Which areas to invest in in Nice?